-- 9.1 An employee may be suspended from duty on full pay at any time in any of the circumstances described below: - Where the School has grounds to suspect that the employee is guilty of gross misconduct or - Where there is a real risk that the employee's continued presence at their place of work may interfere with a disciplinary investigation being undertaken or - Where the continued presence of the employee at their place of work might be detrimental to their health or - Any combination of the above - Where suspension relates to a safeguarding allegation, the guidance in Appendix 1 "Managing Concerns or Allegations against Staff Working with Children or Adults who have Care and Support Needs" must take precedence over this policy and procedure
+- 9.1 Supporting the employee during suspension is crucial for maintaining a positive relationship, ensuring fairness, and helping them navigate through a challenging time.
+An employee may be suspended from duty on full pay at any time in any of the circumstances described below: - Pending an investigation into an allegation of gross misconduct, where there is a potential risk that the employee's continued presence at their place of work may interfere with a disciplinary investigation being undertaken or - The continued presence of the employee at their place of work might be detrimental to their health or - A combination of both of the above or

+If consideration of suspension relates to a safeguarding allegation, the guidance in Appendix 1 "Managing Concerns or Allegations against Staff Working with Children or

+Adults who have Care and Support Needs" must take precedence over this Policy and Procedure

-- 9.2 Alternatives to suspension may be agreed pending the results of a preliminary investigation and a decision on whether to suspend.
-These alternatives will normally only be used in the short term, not more than one week, and include: - Permitting the employee to work from home - Work at an alternative location or in an alternative role - Work in a more closely supervised environment - Management leave - 9.3 Suspension does not constitute part of the formal disciplinary procedure.
-However, failure to observe the terms of suspension, detailed in Paragraph 9.4 of this document, will constitute a disciplinary offence. - 9.4 During the period of suspension, unless otherwise informed the employee is: - Prohibited from attending their place of work other than for the purposes of attending investigatory interviews or attending a disciplinary hearing. - Prohibited from contacting any pupil, parent, employee of the School or officer of the Council other than their representative or contact.
-This prohibition does not prevent the employee from having social contact with their colleagues outside of the work place, provided the disciplinary issues that are the cause of the suspension are not discussed. - Prohibited from undertaking alternative employment with another employer. - Obliged to co-operate with the disciplinary investigation including any request to furnish or identify documents and attend meetings.
+- 9.2 Alternatives to suspension may be agreed pending the results of a preliminary fact-finding investigation and a decision on whether to suspend.
+These alternatives will normally only be used in the short term, ideally for not more than one week on a case-by-case basis, and include: - Permitting the employee to work from home - Work at an alternative location or in an alternative role - Work in a more closely supervised environment - Management leave (liaise with your HR support for further guidance) - 9.3 Suspension does not constitute part of the formal disciplinary procedure and does not imply any assumption that the employee has committed gross misconduct.
+However, failure to observe the terms of suspension, detailed in Paragraph 9.4 of this document, may invoke disciplinary proceedings. - 9.4 During the period of suspension, unless otherwise informed, the employee is: - Prohibited from entering their place of work other than for the purposes of attending investigatory interviews or attending a disciplinary hearing. - Prohibited from contacting any pupil, parent, employee of the School or officer of the Council other than their representative or designated contact.
+This prohibition does not prevent the employee from having social contact with their colleagues outside of the workplace, provided the disciplinary issues that are the cause of the suspension are not discussed. - Prohibited from undertaking alternative employment with another employer.

-- Obliged to ensure that they are, and remain, contactable during normal working hours. - 9.5 Suspension will be for the shortest time possible.
+- Obliged to co-operate with the disciplinary investigation including any request to provide or identify documents and attend meetings. - Obliged to ensure that they are, and remain, available and contactable during normal working hours. - 9.5 Suspension will be for the shortest time possible.
 However, suspension will usually continue until either it is decided not to proceed with a disciplinary hearing against the employee or the disciplinary hearing has taken place and the employee has been informed of the outcome of it.
-In cases where it is anticipated that the employee will be suspended for a period exceeding three calendar months there shall be a review at monthly intervals to determine whether it is necessary for the employee to remain suspended.
+In most cases where it is anticipated that the employee will be suspended for a period exceeding three calendar months there shall be a review at monthly intervals to determine whether it is necessary for the employee to remain suspended.